 Purpose: To promote professional development among institutional research professionals that work in institutions and organizations located in states associated with the Southern Association for Institutional Research (SAIR).

 Eligibility: Travel Grants are available to both active members and newcomers (individuals who will become new members of SAIR at the immediate next annual conference).
-Upon review of the applications by the Member-at-Large responsible for travel grants, a recommendation is made to the SAIR Board of Directors who will approve the grant awards.

 Number and Amount of Grants: A maximum of eight grants in the amount of $300.00, plus waiver of conference registration fee, will be available each year for travel to the SAIR conference.